SymfonyCasts/api-platform/sfcasts/ep2-security/rock-solid-test-setup.md

 more useful, you could pass *real* data here - like a `title`, `description`, etc - and test that we get back a 201 successful status code.

+***TIP
+Starting in API Platform 2.6, validation errors will trigger a 422 status code instead of 400.
+***

 [[[ code('cffe4d3b2f') ]]]

 Let's try this!